 Development of E-Commerce

 The World Wide Web grew rapidly from the mid-1990s onward, and companies began to view it as a means to reach customers and make money.
 Amazon.com, the world’s largest online retailer today (by revenue), went online in 1995, and many other companies (both “brick and mortar” and Internet-only) launched e-commerce sites.
 E-commerce plays a major role in the U.S. economy, and sales are only expected to increase as more companies use the Internet to well products and services.
-Total U.S. e-commerce sales reached $514.8 billion in 2018, according to eMarketer, up from $449.8 billion in 2017.
+Total U.S. e-commerce sales reached $1.03 trillion in 2022, passing $1 trillion for the first time ever, according to a Digital Commerce 360 analysis of U.S. Department of Commerce figures.
+This was a significant increase from $449.8 billion in 2017.
 Most noteworthy is the rapid increase of e-commerce transactions on mobile devices.
-In 2017, 58.9 percent of all retail e-commerce was generated via mobile devices, according to Statista.com.
-By 2021, this percentage is expected to grow to 72.9 percent.
+In 2023, 60 percent of all retail e-commerce was generated via mobile devices, according to Statista.com.
+By 2027, this percentage is expected to grow to 62 percent.
+Mobile e-commerce sales reached $2.2 trillion in 2023.

 Interest in the Internet was white hot in the late 1990s.
 In 1997, Six Degrees, the first social networking site, launched.
 Blogs became extremely popular.
 And in 1998, the Google search engine launched and the e-commerce site PayPal was founded.
 In 1999, Napster, one of the first peer-to-peer file-sharing sites in the United States, began operation.
 Internet shopping became popular, and the term “e-commerce” was coined to describe this trend.
 Many Internet-based companies, known as dot-coms, were founded during this time.